markwest1972/smart-security-camera/aws-lambda-functions/s3-archive-image/readme.md

 # s3-archive-image

-Archives files after successfull processing (moves them from /upload to /archive in s3).
+Archives files after successfull processing (moves them from "/upload" to the relevant "/archive" subdirectory in s3).

 ## Contents